anamul321/lfcs/User-and-Groups.md

 # use gpasswd to add users to group because user just gets added to the group without removing other groups associated with the user.
 # usermod will change user, thats why, if this is being used to add user to a group, it will remove existing groups.

+# in the shell, to change variable.
+HIST = 1000
+# Once you close the shell, its gone.

+# To save just for the user, put it in .bashrc file

+# to make sure every user has a new environment variables, add this to /etc/environment

+# run a command everytime user logs in /etc/profile.d/lastlogin.sh

+# when a new user is created, all files in /etc/skel gets copied to home directory of the user